exasol/integration-test-docker-environment/doc/user_guide/user_guide.rst

 The public key will be added as file ``/root/.ssh/authorized_keys`` inside the Docker Container to enable SSH access with public key authentication.

+You can use command line option ``--ssh-port-forward`` to specify a port on your host machine to which ITDE forwards the SSH port of the Docker Container running the Exasol database.
+If you do not specify a port then ITDE will select a random free port.

 Tested Docker Runtimes
 ~~~~~~~~~~~~~~~~~~~~~~